• Skip to content

 2. Creating A Budget

-The finance committee assists in establishing the global budget based on revenue projections and allocates dollars to individual departments.
+The finance committee assists in establishing the global church budget based on revenue projections and allocates dollars to individual departments.

 The individual department managers are responsible for creating their own budget estimates that are based on the church strategy, associated department goals, and resources that are allocated to support department goals.